Per appointment (session):

 Frequently asked questions

-Prospective clients who have never consulted a chartered psychologist understandably often have a number of questions.
+Prospective clients who have never consulted a psychotherapist understandably often have a number of questions.
 Some of the more common (frequent) questions are listed and answered below.
 Hopefully this will answer a number of your own questions.
-However, if you have any additional questions concerning chartered psychologists please feel free to email me and I shall do my best to answer them.
+However, if you have any additional questions concerning therapy please feel free to email me and I shall do my best to answer them.